MagisterIuris/INSTANT_MESSAGING_APP_PROJECT/README.md

 # BuzzChat project

 Welcome.
-This is BuzzChat, an instant messaging app that I've worked on this year.
+This is BuzzChat, an instant messaging app that I've worked on last year.
 Enjoy your visit!

 ## Server